About this course

 In this module, you will learn about the history of various social movements through the art, artists, theatre and performance activism that helped inform these movements.
-This course will be taught through both lectures and seminar discussion and will be assessed via short essay.
+This course will be taught through lectures and seminar discussions and will be assessed via a short essay.

 Indicative works/movements studied:

 Black Lives Matter, A Litany